 Students are housed four to a room.
 Each room has two double beds.
 On our high school program, each student chooses one roommate from his/her school.
 Another pair of students from a different community will be assigned to the room at random upon check-in.
 In the event a school brings an odd number of participants, the participant without a roommate from his/her own school will be placed in a room with up to three other students that may be from a different school or community.
 However, they will be placed in the same workshop and bus as many of their classmates.
 Close Up’s proven methodology indicates that by mixing students in their roommate assignments and during program activities helps to enhance “an understanding of pluralism in the United States and helps to develop civic skills and attitudes.”
 The diversity of the program also allows the students to learn formally and informally from other students across the country.

 For our middle school program, students are housed four to a room with students from their own school.
 If a school does not have multiples of four, students may have to room with students from a different school.
 We will do our best to ensure there are at least two students from the same school housed together.
-Teachers, please fill out the Middle School Rooming Request and email it to us or fax it to 571-481-2635.
+Teachers, please assign roommates through the school account online under the tab Assign Student Roommates 45 days prior to the start of your program.

 For all customized programs, your Close Up Representative will contact you regarding your preferences and any roommate blocking.